 COURSE ASSIGNMENTS (EC §51228.1-51228.3): A school district is prohibited from assigning a student enrolled in any of grades 9 through 12 to any course period without educational content for more than one week in any semester, except under specified conditions.
-Under no circumstances can a district assign a student enrolled in any of grades 9 through 12 to a course period without educational content curricular course offerings for the student to take during the relevant period of the designated school day.
+Under no circumstances can a district assign a student enrolled in any of grades 9 through 12 to a course period without educational content because there are not sufficient curricular course offerings for the student to take during the relevant period of the designated school day.